Vazha-Pshavela (Tbilisi Metro)

 Vazha-Pshavela (ვაჟა-ფშაველა [vaʒapʰʃaveła]) is a metro station on the Saburtalo Line in Tbilisi, Georgia.
-The station is named after the Georgian poet Vazha-Pshavela.
+The station is named after the great Georgian poet Vazha-Pshavela.
 The station was opened on 3 April 2000.
 It is located on Vazha-Pshavela avenue close to the Vazha-Pshavela statue.
 The metro station serves Vazha-Pshavela blocks and nearby streets and upland neighborhoods of Saburtalo.
 The station walls have illustrations depicting Vazha-Pshavela's works.

 Initially, the station was supposed to be an intermediate station on the – extension, but due to lack of financing the construction of the latter had been frozen.
 Because of the delay, only a single track was available at the station until the full extension to State University which opened on 16 October 2017.